-- " A minimum of 15% of state transportation revenues must be spent on "public transportation" systems such as public transit systems, public and private rail facilities, public aviation facilities, commercial seaports and intermodal transportation facilities.
-The funds are primarily for capital improvements for the various programs outlined with limited funds such as the public transit block grant program with more flexible uses for public transit systems; - " A minimum allocation amount to the SIS -FDOT, by policy, currently allocates 75% of available Federal Highway Administration and State funds for transportation improvements to the SIS and 25% to the Non-SIS.
-The rationale is that the SIS facilities such as the interstate system, major expressways, major US routes, commercial airports, commercial seaports, intercity rail, and major intermodal centers move the majority of people and goods in the State and thus should receive the majority of the available funding.
+- The funds are primarily for capital improvements for the various programs outlined with limited funds such as the public transit block grant program with more flexible uses for public transit systems; - o A minimum allocation amount to the SIS -FDOT, by policy, currently allocates 75% of available Federal Highway Administration and State funds for transportation improvements to the SIS and 25% to the Non-SIS.
+The rationale is that the SIS facilities such as the interstate system, major expressways, major US routes, commercial airports, commercial seaports, intercity rail, and major intermodal centers move most people and goods in the State and thus should receive most of the available funding.
 This policy was developed over a period of years and has been in place for some time with the support of the Governors, Legislature, MPOs, the business community, and other interested parties.
-While this policy seems logical and has solid support, it leaves limited FDOT funds, typically used for resurfacing, maintenance and ongoing operations, for Non-SIS facilities.

-- " A minimum allocation of funds to the transit New Starts program that is patterned after the FTA New Starts Program for new public transit projects like fixed rail and bus rapid transit. - " Certain funds must be allocated by "Statutory Formula" composed of 50% population and 50% motor fuel tax collected within each FDOT District.
-In fiscal year 2015-16 the share for FDOT District 2 is approximately 12% out of the total statewide amount. - " Funds are allocated for competitive grant and loan programs such as the examples below: - Transportation Regional Incentive Grant Program (TRIP) provides up to 50% of project funding for eligible projects. - County Incentive Grant Program (CIGP) provides up to 50% of project funding for eligible projects. - State Infrastructure Bank (SIB) provides loans and loan guarantees with flexible terms at attractive rates for eligible projects.
+While this policy seems logical and has solid support, it leaves limited FDOT funds, typically used for resurfacing, maintenance and ongoing operations, for Non-SIS facilities. - A minimum allocation of funds to the transit New Starts program that is patterned after the FTA New Starts Program for new public transit projects like fixed rail and bus rapid transit. - o Certain funds must be allocated by "Statutory Formula" composed of 50% population and 50% motor fuel tax collected within each FDOT District. - o Funds are allocated for competitive grant and loan programs such as the examples below: - Transportation Regional Incentive Grant Program (TRIP) provides up to 50% of project funding for eligible projects. - County Incentive Grant Program (CIGP) provides up to 50% of project funding for eligible projects. - State Infrastructure Bank (SIB) provides loans and loan guarantees with flexible terms at attractive rates for eligible projects. - Local Transportation Funds -are generated by the applicable local government (County, City, special districts) under tax and fee sources as briefly outlined below.
+The table below also outlines taxing authority that has not been enacted and the amount that could be generated for each source. - O Local Option Motor Fuels Tax County governments are authorized to levy up to 12 cents of local option motor fuel taxes in the form of three separate levies.
+Duval County/City of Jacksonville as of March 2018 has imposed 6 cents of the allowable 12 cents of local option motor fuel taxes. - The first is a tax of 1 cent on every net gallon of motor and diesel fuel sold within a county. ("Ninth-Cent Fuel Tax") - The second is a tax of 1 to 6 cents on every net gallon of motor and diesel fuel sold within a county.